Chapter 2 - H-3 Categories

 A. Trainees

-H-3 trainees are foreign nationals who have been invited to participate in a training program in the United States by a person, a business, or an organization.
-The training must be unavailable in the foreign national’s home country.
+H-3 trainees are aliens who have been invited to participate in a training program in the United States by a person, a business, or an organization.
+The training must be unavailable in the alien’s home country.
 There are no numerical limits on the number of people who can be granted H-3 visas as trainees each year.

 An H-3 trainee must be invited by a person or organization for the purpose of receiving training (except as a physician), in any field including: